scylladb/care-pet/README.md

 and consist of 3 parts:

 - a collar that reads and pushes sensors data
-- a web app that allows reading and analyzing pets data
+- a web app for reading and analyzing the pets' data
 - a database migration tool

 Quick Start